Book cover

 }

-To understand the implementation of ZipChannel, let’s consider this code:
+To understand the implementation of ZipChannel, let’s consider the following code:

 Channel c = new ZipChannel(new TCPChannel());